How Do I Choose an Editor?

 6) Does the editor have an advanced degree (higher than a bachelor’s) in writing, editing, or publishing?

-I have a bachelor’s degree in English and a master’s degree in publishing.
+I have a bachelor’s degree in English and a master’s degree in editing.

 7) Will the editor offer you a sample edit of your own work?